Lachlan Fold Belt: Subdivisions

 Three broad subdivisions of Lachlan Fold Belt are Western, Central and Eastern.
 The Western Lachlan, which lies in Victoria includes the Stawell and Melbourne Zones.
-The eastern boundary of the Western Lachlan is the Mount Wellington—Mount Useful Fault Zone (east of Melbourne).
+The eastern boundary of the Western Lachlan is the Mount Wellington–Mount Useful Fault Zone (east of Melbourne).
 The Central Lachlan includes the Tabberabbera Zone and the Wagga-Omeo Metamorphic Belt.
 The Eastern Lachlan extends to the east of the Gilmore Fault Zone, a shear zone on the edge of the WOMB.

 The Macquarie Volcanic Arc formed about 1000 km off the coast.
 The Yarrimbah Formation is exposed west of Parkes.
 It consists of siliceous siltstones, formed in deep water.
 It is the most western part of the Arc.
 The Rockley–Gulgong Volcanic Belt.
 Budhang Chert Member is found near Oberon.
 The Molong Volcanic Belt lies between Cowra and Boorowa.
 The Adaminaby Group, from another terrane, was thrust northwards over the top of the Molong Volcanic Belt.
 The Kenyu Formation is from Late Ordovician and contains conglomerate.
-The Wagga Belt rocks are thrust eastwards over the top of the Junee-Narromine Volcanic Belt of the Macquarie arc.
+The Wagga Belt rocks are thrust eastwards over the top of the Junee–Narromine Volcanic Belt of the Macquarie arc.

 Western Lachlan Orogen

-The upper crust contains chevron folded turbidites.
+The upper crust contains chevron-folded turbidites.

 The lower crust contains duplexed oceanic lithosphere, and magmatic underplating.

 Eastern Lachlan Orogen

 Structures in the Eastern thrust belt are oriented north–south.
-It has thick-skinned deformation in the west and thin-skinned in the east.
+It has thick-skinned deformation in the west and thin-skinned deformation in the east.